invoiceninja/dockerfiles/README.md

 Even when running Invoice Ninja with Docker we urge everybody to run crons on your host system.

-To run run a cron inside the docker container, add these two lines to your crontab:
+To run run a cron inside the docker container, add these two lines to your crontab on your host system:

 ```shell
 0 8 * * * cd <INVOICENINJA_FOLDER>; docker exec -it app /usr/local/bin/php /var/www/app/artisan ninja:send-invoices